Chapter 19:

 "Why?" the confused boy asked.

-"I couldn't leave this to someone else.
-I've had plenty of experiences where I let others do things for me and got back shoddy or unsatisfactory work.
-Someday you'll understand."
+"I couldn't leave this to anyone else.
+I've had too many experiences of letting others do things for me and getting sloppy or unsatisfactory work in return.
+One day you'll understand."

 As Neo pondered Richard's words, he realized he hadn't considered the effort everyone there had put into the school.

-"Well, when everything is ready, I'm sure the end result will be worth it.
-I need to talk to the council members, you reminded me of something."
+"Well, when it's all finished, I'm sure the end result will be worth it.
+I need to talk to the Council members; you reminded me of something."

-He lightly slapped Neo's shoulder, turned around, and headed toward a group of students.
+He tapped Neo lightly on the shoulder, turned and walked towards a group of students.

-Neo was almost forgetting his main goal and raised his voice a bit to ask, "Richard, I almost forgot, do you have a formal outfit to lend?
+Almost forgetting his main objective, Neo raised his voice a bit to ask, "Richard, I almost forgot, do you have a formal outfit for rent?
 Or do you know someone who does?"

-Without turning to Neo, he raised his hand and waved it back and forth.
+Without turning to Neo, he raised his hand and waved it.
 "Ask Erick, he'll help you."

 Neo was incredulous.
 "True!
-Erick!" he thought as he rushed to find him.
+Erick!" he thought as he hurried to find him.

-Neo didn't see what happened in the gymnasium after he left, but Richard, after their conversation, apologized to everyone.
-He realized that even though he was right to criticize the flaws, it wasn't right to take out the anger he was feeling.
+Neo didn't see what happened in the gym after he left, but Richard apologized to everyone after their conversation.
+He realized that even though he was right to criticize the mistakes, it wasn't right to take out his anger on them.

 The counselor's office was quietly closed, but muffled sounds leaked out, revealing the ongoing conversation inside.